 Partial-gravity flights are rare and offer a unique opportunity to conduct research in conditions that have only been reproduced a handful of timesnotes ESA’s head of human research, Jennifer Ngo-Anh

-As seen, all these activities related to weightlessness, are a relevant step in development and validation of experiments and equipment or space hardware, as well as the important astronaut`s training before carrying all of them to space, where the conditions and the space mission will be longer.
+As seen, all these activities related to weightlessness, are relevant steps in the development and validation of experiments and equipment or space hardware, as well as the important astronaut`s training before carrying all of them to space, where the conditions and the space mission will be longer.

-Researches have been hard working the different scenarios of the human space exploration, such as the moon and mars travel and settlement programs.
+Research has been hard working on the different scenarios of human space exploration, such as the moon and mars travel and settlement programs.
 One experiment is how will be walking on mars.
 They stated that the ideal walking speed turns out to be around half the speed on Earth.

-Therefore, we can observe how the parabolic flights have change the aeronautics and space field, allowing the outstanding experiments only achieved by a peculiar flight path.
+Therefore, we can observe how parabolic flights have to change the aeronautics and space field, allowing the outstanding experiments only achieved by a peculiar flight path.